Oyon84/prox-portal/README.md

 ## Import nodes into database

-Before you can start to use prox portal you need to import nodes into the database.
-This can be done on the console of your webserver hosting the laravel application.
+Prox Portal lets you choose which hosts you want to use with prox portal.
+To import nodes into the prox portal database run the following command from the console.

 ```
 php artisan nodes:update
 ```

+Per node you can decide to import or not, nodes imported are available for placement of resources.

 ## Security Vulnerabilities